guhan/zerotociso/docs/CRYPTOGRAPHY.md

 ### Running Key (Book Cipher)
 Encryption key is as long as message and is often chosen from a common book

-## What is the difference between a stream and block cipher?

 ### Stream Cipher
 - Stream ciphers encrypt data bit by bit or byte by byte.
 - They generate a stream of pseudorandom bits or bytes, often called the keystream.